-In a 1995 interview, the Duke of Edinburgh recalled how he found himself in Tokyo Bay on VJ Day with the Royal Navy, after travelling from Guam following the bombing of Hiroshima on 6 August.
+In a 1995 interview, Prince Philip recalled how he found himself in Tokyo Bay on VJ Day in 1945 with the Navy, after travelling from Guam following the bombing of Hiroshima on 6 August.

 The Naval officer had been escorting the Commander-in-Chief, Sir Bruce Fraser, on a visit to Admiral Nimitz, Commander in Chief South Pacific area, to make him a knight of Bath.